jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 # IANA Considerations

-The new key share proposed in this document "key_share_pqc", along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
-See [TLSE24].
-The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece algorithms mentioned in this document with the entries of 42-44 (and also for the RLCE algorithm with 45; see Section 7).
-See [TLSP25].
+Probable request for the new key share proposed in this document "key_share_pqc" to have a value of 63 in the registry specified for TLS ExtensionType Values (see [TLSE]).

+Probable request for the registry for TLS Supported Groups to have the proper values assigned to the Classic McEliece and the RLCE algorithms mentioned in this document (see [TLSP]):

+Description: classicmceliece6688128
+Value: 0x0203

+Description: classicmceliece6960119
+Value: 0x0204

+Description: classicmceliece8192128
+Value: 0x0205

+Description: rlcel5
+Value: 0x0206

 # Acknowledgements
 {:numbered="false"}